Skip to main content

 The Highway Code’s Hierarchy of Road Users Rule H1, introduced in 2022, outlines how ‘those in charge of vehicles that can cause the greatest harm in the event of a collision bear the greatest responsibility to take care and reduce the danger they pose to others'.

-Our research shows that 3 in 4 drivers say they know the Highway Code well but only half are aware of changes introduced in 2022, including giving at least 1.5 metres when passing someone on a bike.
+Our research shows that 3 in 4 drivers say they know the Highway Code well but only half are aware of changes introduced in 2022 to protect vulnerable road users.

 Reducing overall traffic levels